FavioA/Horiseon/README.md

 ## Link to deployed website

-This site was built using [GitHub Pages] (https://favioa.github.io/Horiseon/)
+This site was built using [GitHub Pages](https://favioa.github.io/Horiseon/).